 We visited the Upper Newport Back Bay Science Center recently, looking for dragonflies and butterflies.
 Despite a pleasantly warm morning with relatively little wind, there were very few flying insects out on Father’s Day.
 The Newport Back Bay Science Center is an educational facility located on Shellmaker Island in the California Department of Fish & Wildlife’s 752-acre Upper Newport Bay Ecological Reserve.
 While lacking a visitor’s center, this facility is open to the public on a limited basis.
-They have regular education programs for 7-12th-grade students and other research opportunities, as well as hours for general public visitation hours.
+They have regular education programs for 7-12th-grade students and other research opportunities, as well as general public visitation hours.
 There is a lab with multiple tanks of fish and invertebrates like an octopus, starfish, sea urchins and so on.
 Out back, they have petting tanks with more starfish, small sharks and rays, and flatfish like turbot and halibut.
 It’s a really neat place!

 The source of his annoyance became apparent upon further inspection: another fledgling was sitting on a low perch with a small fish in its talons.
 It was clearly an older sibling, successful in its hunt, but looking comically unsure about what to do next with its catch.
 Junior here was peeved because there was food about and no one was sharing!
 Eventually, he flew somewhat awkwardly back to the platform, complaining the entire way.

-that the fresh water from the creek there would lead to more butterflies and dragonflies.
+that the fresh water creek there would yield more butterflies and dragonflies.
 We did see two Variegated Meadowhawks chasing each other near the creek outflow, but they weren’t pausing for photos.
-What did pause for photos was a group of five Northern Rough-winged Swallows.
+A group of five Northern Rough-winged Swallows paused for photos, sunning on an exposed branch.
 We presumed this was a family group, because while there didn’t appear to be any visual difference in plumage between any of the individuals, several of them were loudly lobbying to be fed by the others.
 Kids these days!…